How's your FICO Score?

-Since we live in an automated society, it's not surprising that your ability to repay your mortgage loan boils down to a single number.
+Since we live in an automated society, it should come as no surprise that your ability to repay your mortgage loan boils down to a single number.

-The three agencies use slightly different formulas to build a credit score.
+All three major credit agencies (Equifax, Experian and TransUnion) use a slightly different system to arrive at a score.
 The original FICO model was developed by Fair Isaac and Company.

-- Your Credit History - Have you had credit for years, or for a short time?
+- Your Credit History - How long have you had credit?

-- Credit Card Balances - How many accounts do you hold, and how much do you owe on them?
+- Credit Card Balances - How many accounts do you hold?
+How much do you owe on your accounts?

 - Inquiries on Your Credit - How many times have you had your credit checked for a loan?